aaronbloomfield/ics/hws/hw-rsa.md

 ### Submission

-You should submit three files: your source code, `Makefile`, and `rsa.py`.
+You should submit three files: your source code, `Makefile`, and `rsa.sh`.